 Japan has sent its own assessment team to check out the V-22 Osprey in advance of the U.S. Marine Corps going operational with the tiltrotor in the Asian country.
 “They sent an assessment team over here and they went through the simulators and they flew in the V-22,” says Lt.
 Gen. Robert E. Schmidle Jr., deputy commandant for Marine Corps aviation.
 The Japanese have been wary of the Osprey deployment there given recent high-profile crashes with the aircraft, including an April 11 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Japan Sends Osprey Assessment Team As Investigation Clears Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Japan Sends Osprey Assessment Team As Investigation Clears Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.